ashejim/C964/_sources/task2_part_c.md

 **How many attempts are allowed for each task?**

 You have *unlimited* attempts for both tasks 1 and 2.
 However, incomplete submissions or submissions significantly falling short of the minimum requirements may be *locked* from further submissions without instructor approval.
 Furthermore, such submissions do not receive meaningful evaluator comments.

 **What is a descriptive method?**

 Anything that describes the data.
 Histograms, scatterplots, pie charts -all the familiar descriptive statistics techniques are included.
 ML methods such as k-means clustering can also be descriptive.
 Whether a method is descriptive or non-descriptive is determined by its use.
-For example, using a regression line to describe the relationship between variables is descriptive, but using the line to predict a variable or claim a correlation between the variables exist is inferential (non-descriptive)
+For example, using a regression line to describe the relationship between variables is descriptive, but using the line to predict a variable or claim a correlation between the variables exist is inferential (non-descriptive).

 **What is a non-descriptive method?**

 Anything that infers from the data, e.g., making predictions, recommendations, identifying correlations, inferring from correlations, etc. Also, see the comments above.

 (task1:faq:whatisml)=
 **What is machine learning?**

 That depends on who you ask!
 But for this project, it is an algorithm applied to data.

 For computer science, Machine learning is a subfield of artificial intelligence (a subfield of mathematics), broadly defined as the development of machines capable of self-adjusting behavior based on data.
 However, from the data science perspective, machine learning is generally defined as using algorithms to identify patterns, make predictions, etc., from data.
 That is, machine learning is a goal, not a technique.
 So, for example, a data scientist (and the evaluators) consider linear regression machine learning -when it's used as a prediction model.
 However, a mathematician would politely (or not so politely) disagree with a 19<sup>th</sup>-century equation being classified as ML.

 **Can I use libraries outside the standard (Python, Java, etc.) installation?**

 Yes.
 Unlike C950 (Data Structures & Algorithms II), you are allowed and encouraged to use outside libraries.
 All the major languages, but particularly Python, have a wide array of highly developed ML tools.
 The C964 capstone is about applying these tools -not their development.

 **What language, libraries, and platforms should I use?**